maikmerten/QTexomatic/README.md

 QTexomatic is a tool to combine and convert textures.
 It's particular focus is on creating textures for Quake, but the resulting textures can be used in other games, too, of course.

-## Compiling QTexomatic

-QTexomatic is written in Java and should work on any operating systems with a reasonably recent Java execution environment, e.g. Java 11.

-The support for Quake texture formats is provided by [QuakeTextureTool](https://github.com/maikmerten/QuakeTextureTool).
-If QuakeTextureTool is installed in your local maven repository (`mvn clean install`), then invoking `mvn clean package` in this directory should create an executable `jar`-archive with all necessary dependencies in the `target`-directory .

 ## Theory of operation

 QTexomatic operates by executing a provided script.
 Basic operations are to load, manipulate and save textures.